IMPORTANT: Please read and keep for your records.

 Department of Assistive and Rehabilitative Services (DARS) DARS may offer payment of tuition and/or other services to students who qualify for this program.
 Interested applicants should contact their nearest DARS Office as far in advance of registration as possible.
 For additional information, contact the DARS office at TSTC at 254-867-3750.

 Availability of Employees for Information Dissemination Purposes Requests for information by students about the college should be directed to appropriate administrative office.
 Employees, such as admissions advisors and financial aid counselors, will provide information regarding their specific areas of responsibility.
-If a student needs a paper copy of any of the information they can contact the appropriate administrative office.
+If a student needs a paper copy of any information they can contact the appropriate administrative office.